Pre-Packaged Produce: Fresh Foods Get a "Bad Wrap" for Sustainability

 As soon as I realized what was happening, I began to put some of my selections back.
 Then picked a couple of stalks of broccoli that were packaged only in a rubber band.
 (Even the rubber band wasn't necessary, but at least it was reusable.)

 I selected some loose apples, lemons, and oranges.
 I chose a head of lettuce that did have plastic wrapping, along with a leaf lettuce that merely had a paper and wire wrapping band around it.

 Change for the Better?

 Some of the store's new displays had been changed around since the last time I visited there.
 This is not unusual.
 Supermarkets are always changing things around, but something else seemed amiss.

 It is a large store, and I had always liked their selection of fresh fruits and vegetables.
 The produce was still at the far end of the store, stretching from the back to the front in an area that is about 40 feet wide with refrigerated cases along the walls and bins filling the center section.

 Near a back wall were the fresh, unpackaged vegetables, and I noticed that the long sidewall that stretched from the back to the front of the store also had vegetables and fruits, but most of them were packed in plastic in bags, plastic clamshells, and other unrecyclable containers.

-There were containers of cut up and peeled fruits, bagged salad greens, packaged mixed cut up vegetables, and a large array of natural fruit and vegetable juices in the cases.
+There were containers of cut-up and peeled fruits, bagged salad greens, packaged mixed cut-up vegetables, and a large array of natural fruit and vegetable juices in plastic bottles in the cases.

 There are also a lot of complete salads and ready-to-eat meal components.